aabhaasvineetmallik/sorting_scripts/README.md

 * **script_rename_hardlinks_by_master_list.bat**
   * Its an self executable file, can only be used in Windows currently.
-  * Place this file or its hardlink in the reference directory (The folder in which all the file with reference names are located).
+  * Place this file or its hardlink in the reference directory (The folder in which all the files with reference names are located).
 Click on the file or right click or open it to execute.

 # Additional resources for Windows10 user